optimizely/express-middleware/demo/README.md

 ## Optimizely Express Middleware Demo

 A standard express server demonstrating the usage of @optimizely/express-sdk.

+# Running Locally
+- Clone this repo
+- Run `npm install`
-Run the application with `npm start`
+- Run the application with `npm start`

-#### TODO
-- Update package dependencies to be only dependent on the express sdk
-- Show how to pass attributes to isFeatureEnabled
-- Show how to use isRouteEnabled with a userId
-- Have SDK send client engine with express-middleware